Carlyle IPO raises unimpressive $671 million

-NEW YORK Private equity firm Carlyle Group LP (CG.O) proved a tough sell with investors on Wednesday, raising $671 million in an IPO that was slightly below a pricing range already seen as modest and failed to live up to the hype of the likes of Facebook Inc.
+NEW YORK Private equity firm Carlyle Group LP (CG.O) proved a tough sell with investors on Wednesday, raising $671 million in an IPO that was slightly below a pricing range already seen as modest.

-Carlyle, which has taken many of its portfolio companies public since its founding in 1987, marketed the original range of its own IPO as conservative and having to drop it further made for a stark contrast with the excitement that surrounded the Blackstone Group LP (BX.N) IPO five years ago.
+Carlyle, which has taken many of its portfolio companies public since its founding in 1987, marketed the original range as conservative and having to drop it further made for a stark contrast with the excitement that surrounded the Blackstone Group LP (BX.N)> IPO five years ago.

 But the performance of alternative-asset management stocks has been lackluster since that IPO.